Jortuk/SFIA-1/README.md

     + <b>Jinja2</b>: Allows for python variables and logic in HTML

 ## Front-end Design <a name="fdesign"></a>
 To keep this section concise, rather then showing both the user and admin front-end, only the admin view of the front-end will be shown.
 Although, keep in mind that the only difference is the user view does not have any of the Create, Update or Delete APIs.
+Although CCS was not a priority according to the project specification, a small amount has been added to slightly better the user experience (UX).
+The user interface (UI) has been laid out in a way that is user-friendly.

 ### Home Page <a name="home"></a>
 ![](Documentation/images/home_page.PNG)